adanielnoel/Active-Inference-Capsule/README.md

 By default, the training progress will be printed.
 There are setting files for other agents in `./paper_results`

+Note: the folder `./paper_results/simulation_results/` already contains the results used in the paper.

 ## Training a batch of agents
 ```
 > python run_capsule_mountain_car.py --settings='./paper_results/settings_learned_prior_H5.json' --save_dirpath='./paper_results/simulation_results/' --batch_agents=30